 Octavia now supports HTTP / 2 over TLS based on Application Layer Protocol Negotiation (ALPN).
 It is now also possible to specify minimum TLS versions for listeners and pools.

 Vitrage now supports loading data via the standard TMF639 Resource Inventory Management API.

 Neutron now offers a metadata service that works over IPv6.
 This service can be used without a config drive in networks that are completely based on IPv6.
 Neutron is now helping flat network users support Distributed Virtual Routers (DVR), Floating IP port forwarding for the back-end of OVN, and availability zones for routers OVN.

 Kuryr now supports automatic detection of the VM bridging interface in nested configurations.

 Octavia’s load balancer pools now support version two of the PROXY protocol.
 This makes it possible to pass client information to participating servers when using TCP protocols.
 This version provides improved performance when establishing new connections to participating servers using the PROXY protocol, especially while using IPv6.

 OpenStack Victoria and VEXXHOST

 OpenStack Victoria releases at a time when OpenStack is officially a decade old.
 VEXXHOST is proud to be a part of the OpenStack Journey for nine out of those ten years.
-We are always among the earliest to implement the upgrades in our cloud systems.
-It’s no different with Victoria as well.
+We are always among the earliest to implement the upgrades in our cloud systems and our new private clouds running on Victoria is a testament to that.
 And we’re very proud to offer the latest OpenStack upgrades for your private cloud and public cloud solutions.
 Contact us with all your cloud-related queries; we’re all ears!